sanchit-560/Course-selling-server/README.md

-# Dummy Course selling server
+# Dummy Course Selling Server

 Hi there, this is a simple Todo Application Description